-Sexual arousal disorders involve a lack of response to one or more types of sexual stimulation—subjective, physical genital, or both.
+Sexual arousal disorders involve a lack of subjective arousal or of physical genital response to sexual stimulation—nongenital, genital, or both.

 Sexual arousal disorders can be categorized as subjective, genital, or combined.
 All definitions are clinically based, distinguished in part by the woman's response to genital and nongenital stimulation, as follows:

-Causes may involve psychologic (eg, depression, low self-esteem, anxiety, stress) or physical factors or both (see Sexual Dysfunction in Women: Etiology).
+Causes may involve psychologic (eg, depression, low self-esteem, anxiety, stress, distractibility) or physical factors or both (see Etiology).
 Inadequate sexual stimulation or the wrong setting for sexual activity can also contribute.

-Genital arousal disorder may result from a low level of estrogen or possibly testosterone, as occurs during or after menopause, or from vulval dystrophy (eg, lichen sclerosus).
+Genital arousal disorder may result from a low level of estrogen after menopause or postpartum.
+Age-related reduction of testosterone or vulval dystrophy (eg, lichen sclerosus) may contribute.
 Certain chronic disorders (eg, diabetes, multiple sclerosis) can damage autonomic or somatic nerves, leading to decreased congestion or sensation in the genital area.

 Subjective arousal disorder: